arrondina/MotorPH-Payroll-System/README.md

 <br/>

-> [!Note]
-> This guide is your go-to resource for understanding and navigating our innovative payroll solution.
+This guide is your go-to resource for understanding and navigating our innovative payroll solution.